 AIM’s agritech solutions are not a strategy for 21st Century ecological change that benefits all of humanity and the web of life.
-Rather, AIM for Climate is more business as usual and yet another attempt of greenwashing by BigAg by attempting to appear part of the sustainable agriculture movement.
+Rather, AIM for Climate is more business as usual and yet another attempt of greenwashing by large industrial agriculture corporations attempting to appear part of the sustainable agriculture movement.

-Despite the existential threat that AIM and agritech presents, there has been no major, organized international effort to oppose it either at the COPs or more generally.
-IACA is set to be the international counter to the AIM initiative and is exposing its agenda and devastating impact on farmers, food security, and the planet.
-Our activities will include outreach to civil society around the world so that there is an understanding about the irreparable damage AIM is doing; consult with nation-states within the UNFCCC, notably at the upcoming COP 28 but also at other national and international fora, about the harms of AIM and promote the benefits of agroecological solutions; education and outreach to media about AIM versus agroecological solutions; and form a visible movement to oppose practices of industrial agriculture as outlined in AIM and to advocate proven practices that are demonstrably environmentally and socially just.
+Despite the existential threat that AIM and agritech presents, there has been no major, organized international effort to oppose it either at international climate meetings (COPs) or more generally.
+IACA is organizing an international opposition to the AIM initiative and is exposing its agenda and devastating impact on farmers, food security, and the planet.
+Our activities will include outreach to civil society around the world so that there is an understanding about the irreparable damage AIM is doing; consult with nation-states within the UNFCCC, notably at the upcoming COP 28 but also at other national and international fora, about the harms of AIM and promote the benefits of agroecological solutions; provide education and outreach to media about AIM versus agroecological solutions; and form a visible movement to oppose practices of industrial agriculture as outlined in AIM and to advocate proven practices that are demonstrably environmentally and socially just.

 The IACA is providing vision, strategy, and actions to transition away from the industrial agriculture model that greatly contributes to climate change and build toward a more sustainable, equitable, and just food system for all creatures on our planet.